CatDev90/Portfolio/README.md

 # portfolio
 HTML CSS & Javascript practice

-A place to put all my projects
+A place to put all my html and js projects